• Skip to main content

 Programs

-One way to enter a trade on PEI is through CAPEI training programs such as Youth In Trades, the Newcomer and Ukrainian programs, and Discover Carpentry.
-The programs offer 70 percent hands-on training and 30 percent classroom time, including safety training.
+CAPEI offers training programs such as Youth In Trades, Skilled Newcomer in Construction, and Discover Carpentry.
+These programs are held at CAPEI’s Charlottetown training centre, offering 80 percent hands-on training and 20 percent classroom time, including safety training.

 Generally speaking, all trades in the industry are in demand, including: